SecureIdentityAlliance/osia/README.md

 ## Building documentation

-API documentation is written in reStruturedText and built with Sphinx.
+OSIA documentation is written in reStruturedText and built with Sphinx.

 You can read the latest version on https://osia.readthedocs.io/en/latest/